kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/04-webpack-automation.md

 ### Test our Gulp `scripts` task
 `$ gulp scripts`

-* You will see `Webpack completed` in our terminal
+* You will see `Webpack completed` in our Terminal

 ![webpack completed](https://i.imgur.com/ymmHdGK.png)